nefelim4ag/Ananicy/README.md

 ```
 { "name": "java", "cmdlines": ["freenet.node.NodeStarter"], "type": "BG_CPUIO" }
 ```
-What this translates to is: apply the rule to any process named `java`, that received `freenet.node.NodeStarter` as a command line argument.
-You can add more than one "cmdline" in case you want to fine tune your rules.
+Which this translates to is: apply the rule to any process named `java`, that received `freenet.node.NodeStarter` as a command line argument.
+You can add more than one "cmdlines" in case you want to fine tune your rules.

 ## What's bad?